Technologicat/unpythonic/doc/features.md

 We store slice specs, not actual indices, so this works also if the underlying sequence undergoes length changes.

 Slicing a view returns a new view.
-Slicing anything else will usually copy, because the object being sliced does, before we get control.
+Slicing anything else will usually shallow-copy, because the object being sliced does, before we get control.
 To slice lazily, first view the sequence itself and then slice that.
 The initial no-op view is optimized away, so it won't slow down accesses.
 Alternatively, pass a ``slice`` object into the ``view`` constructor.

 The view can be efficiently iterated over.
 As usual, iteration assumes that no inserts/deletes in the underlying sequence occur during the iteration.